ForeachOS/foreach-tsdx/templates/react/README.md

 ## Named Exports

-Per Palmer Group guidelines, [always use named exports.](https://github.com/palmerhq/typescript#exports) Code split inside your React app instead of your React library.
+Per Palmer Group guidelines, [always use named exports.](https://github.com/jarrku/foreach-tsdx#exports) Code split inside your React app instead of your React library.

 ## Including Styles

+`css` and `sass` files will be resolved and inlined into your bundle.

 There are many ways to ship styles, including with CSS-in-JS.
 TSDX has no opinion on this, configure how you like.